pulumi/esc-rotator-lambdas/deploy/README.md

     - Add a ExternalId condition on the role containing the environment slug that will be allowed to use the rotator.
       Pulumi will use an [external id](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html
       containing the originating ESC environment name when assuming this role: `{pulumi organization}/{esc project}/{esc env name}`.
+      If you choose, use `StringLike` in the condition to use a wildcard for matching multiple environments.

    ```json
    {